The indictment of Mayor Adams for corruption is an historic opportunity to reboot open government in New York City

 The city now faces a impending deadline from the Open Government Partnership to actually produce a first action plan and then implement it – all within a two year cycle.

-Despite OGP's helpful laundering of New York City's claims to be working on a plan, there's no evidence of meaningful co-creation with millions of New Yorkers who now have even more good reason to be skeptical of the city's commitments to transparency, accountability, participation, and collaboration.
+Despite OGP's helpful laundering of New York City's claims to be working on a plan, there's still no public evidence of meaningful co-creation with millions of New Yorkers who now have even more good reason to be skeptical of the city's commitments to transparency, accountability, participation, and collaboration.

 But that could change, and with it the public perception of the relevance of former President Barack Obama's "signature good governance" initiative in the United States.